tallesborges/agentic-system-prompts/README.md

 3. Document tools in `agents/[agent-name]/tools/` directory
 4. Include source information and retrieval date in headers
 5. Follow the established template formats (see [CLAUDE.md](./CLAUDE.md))

-## Usage Guidelines

-- Always verify prompt authenticity and source
-- Test prompts in isolated environments first
-- Respect vendor terms of service and usage policies
-- Document any modifications or adaptations made
-- Maintain ethical standards for AI agent usage
-- Use for defensive security analysis and educational purposes only

 ## License